Family, Tokyo

 Tips for traveling with children in Tokyo

-Consider getting the Tokyo Pass to save money – There are lots of things to visit and do in Tokyo with kids, which means you’ll spend money on those activities.
-Getting a travel pass could ease the pain!
-To make it easier for you to decide whether to get the pass or not, I’ll put a note on each attraction that I mention below that could use the Tokyo pass.
+Consider getting the Tokyo Pass to save some money – There are lots of things to visit and do in Tokyo with kids, and most are ticketed, which means you’ll spend money on those activities.
+Getting a travel pass could ease the pain.
+To make it easier for you to decide whether the pass is worth it for you, I’ll put a note on each attraction that could use the Tokyo pass.

 Arriving in Tokyo with children